 If you’re still struggling with how your customers are using social media, try one of these approaches to inform your perspective a bit more:

 Taking inventory of conversations that are happening on social media can provide great insights into where customers are spending time and what they are talking about when they’re there.
-An audit can tell you what kind of content your customers react to best, which platforms are most active for your industry and whether there are any best practices you can glean from how peers, industry associations and trade publications are using (or not using) social media.
+A social media audit can tell you what kind of content your customers react to best, which platforms are most active for your industry and whether there are any best practices you can glean from how peers, industry associations and trade publications are using (or not using) social media.
 Remember, an audit will be most effective if you identify the most important 3-5 questions you want to answer before you even get started so you can analyze the data through that lens.

 Even if you don’t have a large organic social media presence, you can use targeted social media advertising to test the efficacy of different platforms and content types.
 Even a small investment on platforms like Twitter or LinkedIn can yield some interesting insights to inform your go-forward social media strategy.
 We recently deployed a social media advertising program for a client launching a new product at a big industry trade show.
 The client didn’t have a large organic social media presence and had never advertised on social media before, but our research suggested its customers spent a lot of time on Twitter.
 We used a modest budget to test whether their customers were, indeed, using the platform.
 Both the program analytics (quantitative data) and customer feedback (qualitative data) proved Twitter was an extremely effective tool in raising awareness of the new product and driving booth traffic.
 In fact, the test program worked so well that the company is now determining how to leverage both paid and organic social media as a standard tactic for all future product launches.